Ultimate Spider-Man: Incursion: Plot

-In the Eurasian Republic, Miles Morales and Maystorm are trudging through the snow when they come across a cabin.
-Using Nico Minoru's staff, Maystorm makes the cabin hospitable with warm winds.
-Miles tells Maystorm about her Storm.
-Later that night, Miles is contacted by Anansi who can't help him as Earth-6160 is new to him and states that the road to rescuing Billie will be tough.
-The next day, Magik fights some of Henri Duggary's warriors.
-Henri speaks through a winged mirror stating that this group is a rogue faction of his Black Knights as she compares it to the Children of the Light's ninja attacks that Hulk didn't sanction.
-Magik mentioned that Omega Red brought Billie to The City and nothing happened.
-The Eurasian Republic's technicians have placed Billie in an apparatus.
-Amidst her victory over the rogue Black Knights faction, Magik is ambushed by Miles Morales and Maystorm as they struggle to fight her.
+In the Eurasian Republic, Miles and Maystorm are trudging through the snow when they come across a cabin.
+Using Nico Minoru's staff, Maystorm makes the cabin hospitable.
+The next day, Magik fights a rogue faction of Henri Duggary's Black Knights.
+Magik is then ambushed by Miles Morales and Maystorm as they struggle to fight her.
 They managed to take down Magik.
-Meanwhile, the technicians guarding Billie are confronted by Emmanuel da Costa who has arrived with Blink and Longshot.
-Using Blink and Longshot's powers from a blood transfusion from them, Emmanuel used their powers to slay the technicians and take Billie to The City.
+Meanwhile, the technicians guarding Billie are confronted by Emmanuel da Costa, who kills them and takes Billie to the City.